sliice/intro-v1/README.md

 ###Prerequisites

-The project is developed as a client-server-architecture app, so ...idk lol
+The project is developed as a client-server-architecture app

 ##Built With